 You insult and grieve the Holy Spirit when you fail to recognize, reverence, or relate with Him as God Almighty.

 The Scripture clearly reveals that Holy Spirit possesses and manifests all the divine attributes of God.

 First, the Holy Spirit is Eternal:

 As God, the Holy Spirit is from everlasting to everlasting.
-His existence has no beginning and will have no ending (John 14:16).
-The Scripture calls the Holy Spirit “the eternal Spirit.”
-(Heb.
-9:14).
+His existence has no beginning and no ending; He lives forever.

 The Holy Spirit was with God at the beginning before anything was created.
 When the earth was still without form and void, and darkness was on the face of the deep, the Scripture states that “the Spirit of God was hovering over the face of the waters.”
 (Gen. 1:2 NKJV).

 Second, the Holy Spirit is the Creator:

 Not only was the Holy Spirit present with God at the beginning, He was also a co-creator of everything with God the Father and God the Son.

 God said, “Let Us make man in Our image, according to Our likeness…” (Gen. 1:26 NKJV).

 Job testifies, “The Spirit of God has made me, and the breath of the Almighty gives me life.”
 (Job 33:4 NKJV).